 In 1606, when Madrid was declared the current capital of Spain, it was as populous as Lavapiés is today and, geographically, not much bigger.
 Over the next 300 years, Madrid’s population would grow at the speed of a horse and cart to a mere half a million.

 Make way for the steam engine and let it thrust us to 1960, where Madrid’s population has soared to 2.2 million.
 But even ten years later at 3.1 million, we were still not chugging at top speed.
 Today, Madrid’s population is hurtling towards seven million people, but few identify as Madrileño.
 Here’s why…

 LEAVING FOR THE BIG CITY

-Following the death of General Francisco Franco and his regime, the first trains to pulled into Madrid and scores of young, optimistic Spaniards caught a glimpse of their capital for the first time.
-The 1970s and 1980s were exciting times for Spain, but especially Madrid.
+Following the death of General Francisco Franco and his regime, the first trains pulled into Madrid and scores of young, optimistic Spaniards caught a glimpse of their capital for the first time.
+The 1970s and 1980s were exciting times for Spain, but especially capital.

 As these new arrivals lugged their suitcases off the trains, I wonder if they had any idea that they were about to forge the modern personality of Madrid.
-Extremadurans, Andalusians, Galicians, Asturians all armed with valuable manual skills would construct the foundations of the city we know today: our buildings, our local shops, our proud regional bars and restaurants, and the nostalgic communities that frequent them today.
+Extremadurans, Andalusians, Galicians, Asturians all armed with valuable manual skills would construct the foundations of the city we know today: our buildings, our local shops, our proud regional bars and restaurants, and the nostalgic communities that frequent them.

 THE CHERRIES OF VALLE DEL JERTE